Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Required files**

 **Gff files of features that the user wants to merge:**
-If transcript gff file can be provided, this module will search the parent transcripts to other input features.
+If transcript gff files can be provided, this module will search the parent transcripts to other input features.

 - **Arguments**

 ::

     usage: annogesic merge_features [-h] [--project_path [PROJECT_PATH]]
-                                    --strain_name STRAIN_NAME
+                                    --output_prefix OUTPUT_PREFIX
                                     [--transcript_file_path TRANSCRIPT_FILE_PATH]
                                     [--other_features_files_path OTHER_FEATURES_FILES_PATH [OTHER_FEATURES_FILES_PATH ...]]
                                     [--fuzzy_term FUZZY_TERM]